aaronbloomfield/ccc/hws/dex/index.md

 Formally, you must implement a `TokenDEX` contract that implements the [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)) interface.
 Your contract opening line MUST be: `contract TokenDEX is DEX`.
 Note that the `DEX` interface extends the `IERC165` interface, so you will have to implement the `supportsInterface()` function as well.
 The functions in this interface are shown below, and much more detail is provided in the [IDEX.sol](IDEX.sol.html) ([src](IDEX.sol)) file.

 Note that many of these functions are just the getter functions from `public` variables; which ones are described in the full source file.
+Also note that $x$ is the amount of ether liquidity (with 18 decimals) and $y$ is the amount of token liqudity (with 8-12 decimals).

 ```
-// SPDX-License-Identifier: MIT
+// SPDX-License-Identifier: GPL-3.0-or-later

 pragma solidity ^0.8.16;

 import "./IERC165.sol";